gravitational/bandwagon/README.md

-# Gravitational Final Step Application
+# Telekube Final Install Step Application

+Bandwagon is the application you can fork, customize and tweak to set up last installation step of Telekube install wizard.

 ### Making Changes